 Getting your child’s symptoms of mental illness assessed and diagnosed will you help you and your child choose the right mental health treatment.

-A mental health assessment should help you understand your child’s current symptoms and spot any possible triggers or obstacles that might stop him from getting better.
+A mental health assessment should help you understand your child’s current symptoms and spot any possible triggers that might make his condition worse or obstacles that might stop him from getting better.

-If you don’t have a diagnosis and you’re concerned that your child might have mental health issues, your GP can give your child a mental health assessment and refer her to an adolescent psychiatrist or another mental health professional if needed.
+If you’re concerned that your child might have mental health issues, your GP is a good place to start for a mental health assessment.
+The GP can refer your child to an adolescent psychiatrist or another mental health professional like a psychologist for further advice.

-Your child’s teenage mental health assessment should include a treatment plan that looks at his individual symptoms.
-The plan should tell you about things that make your child stressed and trigger his symptoms or make them worse.
+Your child’s teenage mental health assessment should result in a treatment plan that aims to improve her wellbeing and reduce her symptoms.
+The plan should focus on things that make your child stressed and trigger her symptoms or make them worse.

 Here are some common teenage mental health treatments and therapies.